krizkontrolz/Home-Assistant-nextion_handler/Tips_and_Tricks/NEXTION_GESTURES.md

 ![Edge swipe demo page](/Tips_and_Tricks/images/GESTURE_edge-swipe.png)

-The **advantages** of this approach are that it is very easy to implement, it makes for a very responsive UI (both the swipes and other UI interactions can be immediate [Touch Press Event]s), and there aren't many traps that you need to program around (in terms of non-obvious ways that the Nextion events trigger and run).
+:heavy_plus_sign: The **advantages** of this approach are that it is very easy to implement, it makes for a very responsive UI (both the swipes and other UI interactions can be immediate [Touch Press Event]s), and there aren't many traps that you need to program around (in terms of non-obvious ways that the Nextion events trigger and run).

-The **downside** is that it provides a limited set of features, it may not be intuitive to some users that swipes need to start from the bezel, and other UI elements can be accidently triggered if swipes start from within the screen borders (or if users fingers 'bounce' while swiping).
+:heavy_minus_sign: The **downside** is that it provides a limited set of features, it may not be intuitive to some users that swipes need to start from the bezel, and other UI elements can be accidently triggered if swipes start from within the screen borders (or if users fingers 'bounce' while swiping).